yunweiliang/yunweiliang.github.io/_posts/2020-08-04-on-competitive-engineering-in-seattle.markdown

 Quarantine got me chasing after habbits, such as picking up reading again!

-I found myself to be a small subset of people who is fortunate enough to be surrounded by books gathered over the years.
-But not so much that I wanted to throw the so called "classics" out of my window.
+I found myself to be a small subset of people fortunate to be surrounded by books gathered over the years.
+But not so fortunate enough that I wanted to throw the so called "classics" out of my window.
 With the libraries closed during quarantine, I weigh between buying a new book or reading one on Overdrive (a library ebook app).
 I was faced with a dilemma:

 I was raised to be conscious of subtle actions, such as physical book trading, that contribute to carbon footprint.
 Therefore, I didn't buy a new book.
 Since libraries are closed, I didn't find another physical book to read.